dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 ### Search by zipcode

 Another important feature is enabling users to find stores by zipcode.
-Both Redis and ElasticSearch support geolocation searches.
+Both Redis and Elasticsearch support geolocation searches.
 We need to map zipcodes to lon/lat coordinates.
 Here is a free [data source](https://gist.github.com/erichurst/7882666)

 #### Redis geo